zys-contribs/node/doc/api/quic.md

 Emitted after the TLS handshake has been completed.

-The callback will be invoked with two arguments:
+The callback will be invoked with three arguments:

 * `servername` {string} The SNI servername requested by the client.
 * `alpnProtocol` {string} The negotiated ALPN protocol.